wp-plugins/bible-verse-of-the-day/readme.txt

 2. A wordpress site with the plugin in the sidebar.

 == Changelog ==

+= 1.2 =
+* On some wordpress installations there were security issues when getting the verse from [DailyVerses.net](http://dailyverses.net), these are now solved by using the wordpress functions.

 = 1.1 =
 * The new verse will now show at midnight depending on your server time, not the time of the server of [DailyVerses.net](http://dailyverses.net)